harryprayiv/inventoryTS/README.md

 - Clear the inventory list
 - Responsive design for use on mobile devices

+## In Progress

+- adding 2ha256 hash map of list data embedded into list to add some guarantees about list provenance
+- QR code sheet generator
+- UI modifications

 ## How to Use

 1. Select a main category, sub-category, and item from the dropdown menus.